harsh10tech/Face-Recognition-Using-Neural-Network/README.md

 #################################

-For testing your Module implement 'TEST.ipynb'
+For testing your Module implement 'TEST.ipynb' by using h5 module.